ferran-candela/upc-aidl-2021-image-retrieval/README.md

 5. [Custom model with batchnorm](#custommodelbatchnorm)
 6. [Custom model with deep fashion](#custommodeldeepfashion)

 ## General configuration

 ### Fashion product dataset

 Download from: [https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset/download](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset/download)

+1. Download zip file and name it `Fashion_Product_Full.zip`
+2. Create a folder in the repository root with name `datasets/Fashion_Product_Full`
+3. Extract the zip inside `datasets/Fashion_Product_Full` so that you have a path like: `{PROJECT_ROOT}/datasets/Fashion_Product_Full/fashion-dataset`
-It is necessary to remove the following lines in the 'styles.csv' since they are missing images.
+4. It is necessary to remove the following lines in the 'styles.csv' since they are missing images.
+(We have filters but just in case)

 ```
 39425,Men,Apparel,Topwear,Tshirts,Red,Spring,2013,Casual,U.S. Polo Assn.
 Men Red Polo T-Shirt